DavidEFritz/fairground/README.md

 ## Usage

-Import the components with the appropriat path.
+Import the components with the appropriate path.

 ```bash
 import Cube from 'components/objects/simpleCollisionMesh/Cube'